 Meanwhile, another Oxford University society with a history of membership overlap with the Doctor Who Society now have a blog as part of the evolution of their magazine.
 This is Taruithorn, the Oxford Tolkien Society, and their magazine is Miruvor.

 I’m pleased to report that there is a new issue of The Tides of Time, issue 36, on its way to being distributed to Oxford-resident members of the Oxford Doctor Who Society shortly.
-It will appear in PDF form on this website at a date to be determined.
+It can now (we add much later) be downloaded as a PDF.
 It is cover dated Summer Vacation 2012, and Adam Povey remains editor, assisted by John Salway.

 Within this issue: